General Partner at Viola Ventures

 THINGS YOU MIGHT NOT KNOW ABOUT DANNY

 He’s an avid runner and music lover: “I finally managed to complete my first 2 marathons during 2016 & 2017.
-I also love music, and am a huge Pearl Jam fan.
-In fact, in the past 10 years I have seen them in concert over 20 times!”
+I also love music, and am a huge Pearl Jam and Led Zeppelin fan.

 He’s also a soccer fan: “For the past 40 years, I have been a fan of Hapoel Haifa, one of the oldest soccer clubs in Israel.
 Seeing them win the Israeli cup in May 2018 was one of my happiest moments.”